sharathreddy4/Socket.io/Chat Application.md

 During development, socket.io serves the client automatically for us, as we’ll see, so for now we only have to install one module: npm install --save socket.io
 That will install the module and add the dependency to package.json.
+So the new package.json looks like:

+()

 Now let’s edit index.js and the new index.js looks like:

 ()